adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info a shazam for finding a web/mobile app that would solve your need, based on a description of how the app would look like
+- <span class="hashtag">#info</span> a shazam for finding a web/mobile app that would solve your need, based on a description of how the app would look like
   <span id="1373173581" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"